STATE BY STATE CAMPING SPOT INFORMATION

-In Alabama, the state campgrounds are available at www.alapark.com/.
-There are 32 state parks from the north to the south and east to west within the state.
+In Alabama, the state campgrounds are available at https://www.alapark.com/.
+There are around 30 state parks from the north to the south and east to west within the state.

 Arizona has fifteen great opportunities for camping as of this update.
-The listing of state parks with camping facilities is http://azstateparks.com/find/f_fac_camping.html.
-If you need a map listing, look over in the left panel for the link to the map page.
+The listing of state parks with camping facilities is https://azstateparks.com/reserve/.
+To narrow your choice by activity or interest, see the left side at the top.

-As you might expect, the state park system in California is big - 279 state parks in total.
+As you might expect, the state park system in California is big - over 270 state parks in total.
 Not all of them have camping facilities, so to filter through this abundance of camping riches, use their search tool here: http://www.parks.ca.gov/ParkIndex

 Colorado is a favorite destination for vacation travelers and has 42 state parks - but as with most state park systems, not all offer camping.
 As with many of the large western states, much of the camping opportunities are available through the federal system.
 The state system can be accessed HERE